...at South Pass City is an ongoing project.

 The Friends of South Pass, a non-profit member organization, have provided funds to exhibit & interpret the site, as well as host events.
 The friends are the ones that bring the site to life!

-Together these individual and groups make restoration possible & help preserve South Pass City for the future.
+Together these individuals & groups make restoration possible & help preserve South Pass City for the future.